 Related publications:

-This work was done in collaboration the members of the OpenMined project whose contributions to democratising Privacy Preserving Machine Learning is tremendous, researchers and students at Imperial College London, and the ConsenSys Health team.
+This work was done in collaboration the members of the OpenMined project whose contributions to democratising Privacy Preserving Machine Learning is tremendous, researchers and students at Imperial College London and City University London.